 How Do Babies Benefit From White Noise?

 Yes.
 Parents and medical experts observe that infants exposed to white noise can remain calm and eventually sleep better.
 White noise works with infants because it mimics the steady sounds that a baby would have heard inside the womb (3).
-A study found that about 80% of infants fell asleep within five minutes of exposure to white noise (4).
+A groundbreaking study published back in 1990, in Archives of Childhood was the first one showing the benefits of white noise, particularly 80% of infants fell asleep within five minutes of exposure to white noise (4).

-Another research states that white noise is an effective non-pharmacological method to control colic in babies (5).
-In the long run, white noise can be used to calm colicky babies and also set the baby’s sleeping patterns.
+Researches after that followed, showing that white noise is an effective non-pharmacological method to control colic in babies (5). and can be used to calm colicky babies and also set the baby’s sleeping patterns.

 How Do You Create White Noise For A Baby?

 There are several ways to generate white noise for your baby.
 Here are a few:

 - Infant sleep machines: Infant sleep machines are by far the most common choice to generate white noise for babies.
 These electronic devices resemble a radio but create white noise instead of sounds.

 These machines have features to adjust the volume and to generate natural sounds such as that of a brook, summer night, etc. The device can be placed in an infant’s room or carried along wherever you are traveling with the baby.

 - Using a phone to generate white noise: You can download a white noise app on your phone and use the phone’s speaker to create white noise.
 A phone’s speaker may not be as effective as a stand-alone infant sleep machine, but it can still get the job done when you need to calm the baby immediately.